This doesn’t require much of an intro – the more you save, the more you earn!

 Takeaway – Check the option of paying your suppliers with PayPal’s mass payment.
 It can save you substantial amounts, especially when you’re paying large sums of money.

-3. Reduce eBay fees – Don’t buy eBay listing Enhancements
+Method #3: Avoid eBay fees – Don’t buy eBay listing Enhancements

 Statistics and empirical studies however show that custom designed eBay listings sell more, I strongly recommend investing time and resources in your online presence as a whole and your eBay listing designs in particular.
-We managed to increase our eBay sales by 220% and received awards from eBay by putting an emphasis on our eBay listing templates.
+We managed to increase our sales on eBay by 220% and received awards from eBay by putting an emphasis on our eBay listing templates.
 Eventually this is what led us to build CrazyLister.

-4. Reduce Paypal fees – Apply for PayPal’s merchant rate
+Method #2: Reduce Paypal fees – Apply for PayPal’s merchant rate

 Are you processing over $3,000 per month with PayPal?